Guy Hamilton: Early films as director

 Reed suggested to Hamilton that if he wanted to direct he should refuse to re-sign with Korda unless he gave Hamilton a chance to direct.
 It worked and Korda allocated Hamilton the job of directing the B-movie The Ringer (1952).
 Hamilton later said it was Carol Reed who advised him to make a comedy thriller as "You’ll miss some of the thrills, some of the laughs, but with a bit of luck there'll be something left", suggesting The Ringer as it only needed one set and could be shot in two weeks.

-Hamilton's second film as director was The Intruder (1953) dealing with soldiers returning to civilian life, produced by Ivan Foxwell who would made three more films with Hamilton.
+Hamilton's second film as director was The Intruder (1953) dealing with soldiers returning to civilian life, produced by Ivan Foxwell who would make three more films with Hamilton.
 The movie was an "A picture and Hamilton was able to make it after being approved by Jack Hawkins.
 The director wanted to follow it with a film of Dial M for Murder but Korda sold the rights to the play to Alfred Hitchcock and instead assigned Hamilton to direct an adaptation of An Inspector Calls (1954).

 Hamilton's fourth film as director was the prisoner-of-war story The Colditz Story (1955), which he also co-wrote with producer Foxwell.
 It was his highest-grossing movie of the decade.
-He also tried a musical with Max Bygraves, Charley Moon (1956) and an adventure film which he co wrote with Foxwell, Manuela (1957) which he later said was one of his most personal movies.
+He also tried a musical with Max Bygraves, Charley Moon (1956) and an adventure film which he co-wrote with Foxwell, Manuela (1957) which he later said was one of his most personal movies.

 Hamilton had his first experience with larger-budget films towards the end of the decade, when he replaced the sacked Alexander Mackendrick on the set of The Devil's Disciple (1959) featuring Kirk Douglas and Burt Lancaster.
-Hamilon later said "The terrifying thing was that I found it so easy to be a ‘traffic cop’ with no ‘gut’ in the project. ’d never done it before and won’t do it again.
+Hamilon later said "The terrifying thing was that I found it so easy to be a ‘traffic cop’ with no ‘gut’ in the project.
+I'd never done it before and won't do it again.
 All you can do is follow the blueprint."

-Hamilton made A Touch of Larceny (1960), which he co wrote with producer Foxwell, and siad "I have a soft spot for that picture because I enjoyed working with James Mason very much; it was a very enjoyable picture for me."
+Hamilton made A Touch of Larceny (1960), which he co-wrote with producer Foxwell, and said "I have a soft spot for that picture because I enjoyed working with James Mason very much; it was a very enjoyable picture for me."

 Hamilton again found himself working with a war theme on the Dino De Laurentiis-produced Italian war comedy The Best of Enemies (1961).
 This was the first film to show Hamilton's skill with intricate set-piece action sequences.

-He turned down an offer to direct Dr. No (1962), the first James Bond film.
+He refused an offer to direct Dr. No (1962), the first James Bond film.
 His next release, and somewhat outside his developing œuvre, was The Party's Over, which, though filmed in 1963, was not released until 1965.
 The film was heavily censored and, in protest, Hamilton asked for his name to be removed when the film was finally released.
 He directed Man in the Middle (1964) with Robert Mitchum.